wilfz/ClipTabToHtml/README.md

 Since nowadays most email is formatted as HTML you get a table that actually looks like a table.
 (This little program does not and need not have a gui and works only on windows.)

+This is a standalone program.
+If you are using [CLCL clipboard manager](https://nakka.com/soft/clcl/index_eng.html), you will find the same functionality and more inside my [tool_clip](https://github.com/wilfz/CLCL-tool_clip) plugin.